IAS Educational Fund Meetings

 During these smaller meetings, key scientific and policy content from AIDS 2016 are discussed, as well as the implementation science priorities for policy and programme improvements.
 Participants will explore strategies for bridging the gap between HIV science and programme implementation.
 The meetings are also an opportunity for participants to share scientific research results from local treatment and prevention experiences.

-The IAS Educational Fund meetings have been held in Nigeria and Senegal.
-Upcoming meetings are scheduled in Morocco, Brazil, Canada and Kenya between March and May 2017.
+The IAS Educational Fund meetings have been held in Nigeria, Senegal, Morocco, Brazil, Canada and Kenya between October 2016 and December 2017.
+Upcoming meetings are scheduled in Argentina, Thailand and Côte d’Ivoire between November and December 2017.
 The IAS partners closely with academia, research institutions, and civil society organizations to develop the symposia and ensure the discussions are adapted and contextualized for each host country.